-In summary, our key contributions are as follows: \begin{itemize} \item We introduce \obc, a principled scoring framework for KV cache eviction that directly targets eviction-induced perturbations in attention outputs.
-The framework provides output-aware saliency measures that can be seamlessly integrated into existing cache eviction pipelines to improve token selection and saliency estimation. \item We provide the first theoretical formulation of KV cache eviction as a structured pruning problem, grounded in the classical Optimal Brain Damage (OBD) framework.
-Using a second-order Taylor approximation, we derive closed-form perturbation estimates for isolated keys, isolated values, and joint key–value pairs.
-This theoretical analysis also clarifies the limitations of prior attention-weight heuristics and shows that they can be interpreted as special cases of our more general formulation. \item We conduct extensive empirical studies demonstrating that replacing the heuristic scores in existing methods (H$_2$O, TOVA, SnapKV), which estimate token saliency across different query positions, with \obc's output-aware scores consistently improves performance on both LLaMA and Qwen models across diverse long-context benchmarks, including retrieval, perplexity evaluation, and LongBench tasks. \end{itemize}
+In summary, our key contributions are as follows: \begin{itemize} \item We introduce \obc, a principled scoring framework for KV cache eviction that estimates token saliency via eviction-induced perturbations in attention outputs, which can be seamlessly integrated into existing eviction pipelines to improve token selection. \item We provide the first theoretical formulation of KV cache eviction as a layer-wise structured pruning problem based on the Optimal Brain Damage theory, deriving closed-form saliency scores for isolated values, isolated keys, and joint key-value pairs, and showing that prior attention-based heuristic scores arise as special cases of our more general formulation. \item We conduct extensive experiments showing that replacing heuristic attention scores in existing eviction methods with \obc's output-aware scores consistently improves long-context performance on LLaMA-3.1 and Qwen-2.5 models across long retrieval, language modeling, and LongBench benchmarks. \end{itemize}